 - In collaboration with Dr. Kim Dej and with FWI funding, I have more formally launched an undergraduate laboratory space (ALLURE) housed in the Burke Science Building as designated undergraduate independent research lab space.
 Within ALLURE, both Dr. Dej and I have placed specific emphasis on discipline-related undergraduate research excellence, mentoring and enhancing scientific literacy.

 - Students in ALLURE are involved in team-projects focused on genetics, cellular and molecular biology, cellular physiology, and systemic physiology.
 The scientific direction of these projects is at times governed in collaboration with research faculty, and the mentoring of skills, critical thinking, and research methods come from Dr. Dej and myself.
-This is also the laboratory where Dr. Dej carries out her Nematode Diversity Project work, and where I have established my undergraduate research program focusing on integrated cardiac and immune processes in pest insects such as the Brown Marmorated Stink Bug (BMSB)..
+This is also the laboratory where Dr. Dej carries out her Nematode Diversity Project work, and where I have established my undergraduate research program focusing on integrated cardiac and immune processes in pest insects such as the Brown Marmorated Stink Bug (BMSB).

 OUTCOMES: As of Fall 2014, I have established the Stink Bug Project in the ALLURE lab.
 This project required a year to build-up a sustainable breeding colony of the Brown Marmorated Stink Bug (BMSB).
 The colony is now maintained by all research students working on the project.
-To date, I have mentored 5-6 students per academic year who have been investigating the integrated cardiovascular and immune mechanisms of these insects.
+To date, I have mentored 5-6 students per academic year who have been investigating the integrated cardiovascular and immune mechanisms of these and other agricultural pest insects.
 While mentoring students in their authentic research experiences, I also support and prepare them to attend various conferences throughout the year.
 Students have been very successful during their presentations.
 For example, two students, Irtaza Tahir and Ryan Peters, attended the Insect Biotech Conference in June 2016, and won the best presentation award for long and short oral presentations respectively.
 This is an excellent achievement given that the competition in this category was comprised primarily of graduate students from many universities across Canada and the United States.
 Students are encouraged and supported to submit their research for peer-reviewed publication.
 Manuscripts are currently in preparation.